Paiiimannnoitla/General-Affairs-Page-Construction/remake/log.md

 	28. File should be move to recycle bin before delete after deletion in announce page
 	29. Reverse the arrangement of announce
 		-- finished
+	30. Remove the warning when download file without https -- processing
 ---
 	## 2023.08.29		version 0.2.2 -- Announce-build
 	-- Function implementatation